 Establishing a log repository – Enabling security incident management

-Centralized logging improves the capability to mine, analyze, and control your data effectively and offers multiple benefits like:
+Centralized logging improves the capability to mine, analyze, and control your data effectively and offers multiple benefits:

-- Save disk space by minimizing disk I/O and keeping application disk partitions static on application servers
+1. Save disk space by minimizing disk I/O and keeping application disk partitions static on application servers.

-- Reduced cost and improved scalability by keeping storage requirements static
+2. Reduced cost and improved scalability by keeping storage requirements static.

-- Improved searchability by providing a central repository of all logs
+3. Improved searchability by providing a central repository of all logs.

-- Faster time to action by providing a single source of truth for analysis
+5. Faster time to action by providing a single source of truth for analysis.

-- Improved log data availability by immediately broadcasting all the data to a central server, thereby ensuring data loss in case an application/system crashes or is compromised
+6. Improved log data availability by immediately broadcasting all the data to a central server, thereby ensuring data loss in case an application/system crashes or is compromised.

-- Application-level monitoring by setting up alerts based on log pattern, thereby reducing the time to find issues and address them
+7. Application-level monitoring by setting up alerts based on log patterns, thereby reducing the time to find issues and address them.

-Centralized logging is an effective and faster way to identify and rectify issues, provide critical information when you need it most, and is an essential security component.
+Centralized logging is an effective and faster way to identify and rectify issues, provide critical information when needed it most, and is an essential security component.

-At Rapyder, we help you build and manage a centralized logging system on the cloud to ensure you get the maximum benefits out of your data.
+At Rapyder, we help you build and manage a centralized logging system on the cloud to ensure you get the maximum benefits from your data.
 To know more about how we can help you monitor and secure your applications in the cloud, contact us.